jake-see/MSCS271/README.md

 where:
 - Σ is the alphabet of symbols,
 - ω is the initial symbol, and
-&emsp;• P is the set of substitution rules that determine the patterns.
+- P is the set of substitution rules that determine the patterns.

 The specific example had these symbols:
 - Σ={a(θ),s(l),t(l),[,]},